 - The second phase of Daedalus Park is now complete and nearly all of the units were snapped up whilst they were under construction.
 Britten Norman, the only independent civil aircraft manufacturer in the UK, are already based at Daedalus and have announced that they are creating a further 50 jobs.

 Caroline is a keen supporter of apprenticeship schemes and even completed her own mini-apprenticeship as a barista at Costa Coffee on Gosport High Street.
 She also ran a campaign to shine a light on the diversity of apprenticeships in the Gosport Constituency, which culminated in the learners being invited to Parliament and greeted by the then Apprenticeships and Skills Minister, the Rt Hon Robert Halfon MP.

 In the early weeks as an MP, Caroline successfully campaigned against the Defence Training Review which would have seen the Royal Navy School of Engineering at HMS Sultan moved to South Wales.
 However, in November 2016, the Defence Estate Review announced that HMS Sultan would be disposed of by 2026.
 Caroline urged the Government to reconsider its decision and in February 2019 it was announced that the closure of HMS Sultan would be indefinitely delayed.
 Caroline will continue to lobby the Government to ensure that HMS Sultan remains open.

 Caroline has frequently met with the owners of the Haslar Hospital estate and lobbied them to secure a positive future and local jobs on this much loved site, which was sold off by the previous Labour Government.
 She hopes that the widely stated plans for the site will come to fruition.

-Caroline welcomes the Governments Start-Up Loan initiative which has helped 37 local businesses.
-Supporting newly-created enterprises, the initiative has nationally lent £436 million to 57,000 companies, creating more than 56,600 jobs.
+Caroline has also welcomed the Governments Start-Up Loan initiative which has helped 37 local businesses.